realworldocaml/book/en/02-guided-tour.md

 ## Records and Variants

-So far, we've only looked at datastructures that were pre-defined in the language, like lists and tuples.
+So far, we've only looked at data structures that were pre-defined in the language, like lists and tuples.
 But OCaml also allows us to define new datatypes.
 Here's a toy example of a datatype representing a point in 2-dimensional space: